 Yes, this online RN to BSN program is accredited by CCNE.
-Additionally, Utica College is regionally accredited by the Middle States Commission on Higher Education.
-These accreditations mean that you will engage in a rigorously evaluated education as you advance toward your Bachelor of Science in Nursing degree online at UC.
+Additionally, Utica University (formerly Utica College) is regionally accredited by the Middle States Commission on Higher Education.
+These accreditations mean that you will engage in a rigorously evaluated education as you advance toward your Bachelor of Science in Nursing degree online at Utica.

-Utica College has made it easy to apply to the online RN to BSN program.
+Utica University has made it easy to apply to the online RN to BSN program.
 Click here to see how to start your online application.
 To apply, you will need to have:

 - Earned an Associate Degree in Nursing (ADN) program